-Even for those with thin enamel, the sensitivity can be reduced and stopped with regular fluoride treatments at home.
+Even for those with thin enamel, the teeth sensitivity can be treated and stopped with regular fluoride treatments at home.
 It’s better to brush twice a day in addition to flossing so the fluoride will help repair damaged spots that are causing sensitivity problems.
 It’s also a good idea to use a soft-bristle toothbrush and gentle brushing strokes to reduce removing enamel.
 Also, avoid toothpaste that is gel-based and doesn’t contain abrasive brushing ingredients.

 You might also have a habit of grinding your teeth during the day or at night.
 Your dentist can suggest a mouth guard that helps to reduce the grinding of teeth.
 It can also help to prevent cracked teeth that have had previous dental work or cracked old fillings that are being compressed with tooth grinding.

 The last tip is to be careful with select foods and drinks that are responsible for damaging your tooth enamel.
 Carbonated drinks with citric acid, citrus fruits, and wine are all terrible at reducing tooth enamel over the years.
 Use a straw if you like these drinks so it limits the contact with your teeth as much as possible.

 As often as you can, washing off your teeth with a glass of water helps to reduce acidic levels so food and drinks don’t have a chance to erode your teeth.
 If you follow these simple tips, you can reduce tooth sensitivity unless you decide on a simple dental procedure to stop the problem right away.